-Considering their category sensitivity, a current view is that EBA encodes details pertaining to the shape, posture and position of the body and does not directly contribute to high level percepts of identity, emotion or action that are potential functions of FBA through its connections with other
+Considering more specific functions of category sensitivity, a current view is that EBA encodes details pertaining to the shape, posture and position of the body and does not directly contribute to high level percepts of identity, emotion or action that are potential functions of FBA through its connections with other areas (Downing and Peelen 2011).
+However, studies on body expressions have most often reported involvement of both EBA and FBA with the activity pattern varying with the specific expression considered but without any clear understanding of the respective functions (Costantini et al. 2005; Marsh et al. 2010; Moro et al. 2008; Pichon, de Gelder, and Grezes 2012; Saxe, Jamal, and Powell 2006; de Gelder, de Borst, and Watson 2015; Tamietto et al. 2015; Van den Stock et al. 2015).

-1 areas (Downing and Peelen 2011).
-However, studies on body expressions have most often reported 2 involvement of both EBA and FBA with the activity pattern varying with the specific expression 3 considered but without any clear understanding of the respective functions (Costantini et al. 2005; 4 Marsh et al. 2010; Moro et al. 2008; Pichon, de Gelder, and Grezes 2012; Saxe, Jamal, and Powell 5 2006; de Gelder, de Borst, and Watson 2015; Tamietto et al. 2015; Van den Stock et al. 2015).
-6 7 Recent evidence projects a more detailed view on EBA and how it could contribute differentially 8 to body and body expression perception which is consistent with our present findings.
-First, an 9 investigation aimed at sorting out the function of EBA and adjacent MT+ reported a double 10 dissociation, with TMS over EBA disrupting performance in the form discrimination task 11 significantly more than TMS over pSTS, and vice-versa for the motion discrimination task 12 (Vangeneugden et al. 2014).
-Additionally, (Zimmermann et al. 2016) showed that early disrupting 13 of neuronal processing in EBA during action planning, causes alterations in goal-oriented motor 14 behavior.
-Second, in support of the differences found here, EBA and FBA show a very different 15 profile of anatomical connectivity with other brain areas, notably with parietal areas (Zimmermann 16 et al. 2018).
-Third, EBA is a complex area with important subdivisions (Weiner and Grill-Spector 17 2011) possibly coding different features of whole body images.
-In line with this, (Ross 2014) 18 propose to dissociate the EBA-MT+ area as this would profile EBA more clearly as the area coding 19 body form and clarify functional differences between EBA and FBA.
-In a recent study 20 investigating detailed features of body expressions and how they are represented in the brain, major 21 differences were found in the functional role of EBA and FBA when studied at the feature coding 22 level (Poyo Solanas, Vaessen, and de Gelder 2020b).
-EBA and FBA also showed tuning to postural 23 features of different expressions.
-However, the feature representation in EBA was very dissimilar 24 to that of FBA.
-Similar feature representation to that seen in EBA was found in SMG, pSTS, pIPS 25 and the inferior frontal cortex but not in FBA (Poyo Solanas, Vaessen, and de Gelder 2020b).
-26 When such findings targeting function descriptions at the feature level accumulate, more detailed 27 hypotheses about task effects become feasible.
-28 29 Another possibility is that the effects observed in EBA reflect recognition of the body expression 30 based on only a body part like the hands and not on the whole body.
-Recent evidence shows that 31 the hands are more informative for certain emotions, including anger images used here (Poyo bilateral EBA showed a preference for individual body parts such as the hands and fingers while
+Recent evidence projects a more detailed view on EBA and how it could contribute differentially to body and body expression perception which is consistent with our present findings.
+First, an investigation aimed at sorting out the function of EBA and adjacent MT+ reported a double dissociation.
+TMS over EBA disrupting performance in the form discrimination task significantly more than TMS over pSTS, and viceversa for the motion discrimination task (Vangeneugden et al. 2014).
+Additionally, (Zimmermann et al. 2016) showed that early disrupting of neuronal processing in EBA during action planning, causes alterations in goal-oriented motor behavior.
+Second, in support of the differences found here, EBA and FBA show a very different profile of anatomical connectivity with other brain areas, notably with parietal areas (Zimmermann et al. 2018).
+Third, EBA is a complex area with important subdivisions (Weiner and Grill-Spector 2011) possibly coding different features of whole body images.
+In line with this, (Ross 2014) propose to dissociate the EBA-MT+ area as this would profile EBA more clearly as the area coding body form and clarify functional differences between EBA and FBA.
+In a recent study investigating detailed features of body expressions and how they are represented in the brain, major differences were found in the functional role of EBA and FBA when studied at the feature coding level (Poyo Solanas, Vaessen, and de Gelder 2020b).
+EBA and FBA also showed tuning to postural features of different expressions.
+However, the feature representation in EBA was very dissimilar to that of FBA.
+Similar feature representation to that seen in EBA was found in SMG, pSTS, pIPS and the inferior frontal cortex but not in FBA (Poyo Solanas, Vaessen, and de Gelder 2020b).
+When such findings targeting function descriptions at the feature level accumulate, more detailed hypotheses about task effects become feasible.